brianhanifin/esphome-config/README.md

 The switch will also fail gracefully when Home Assistant is not available to act as a dumb toggle switch.

 ### Standard plugs: sonoff_basic_01.yaml, sonoff_basic_02.yaml
-These are Sonoff Basics, with plugs on either side.
+These are [Sonoff Basics][esphome-sonoff-basic], with plugs on either side.
 One is used to switch on a floor fan, and the other is being reserved possibly to control a bathroom vent fan.

 ### Power monitoring ONLY plugs: sonoff_s31_01.yaml, sonoff_s31_02.yaml
 These are Sonoff S31 plugs are set to power on a boot, their physical "power" push buttons are disabled, and the virtual button hidden from Home Assistant.
 They are being used to monitor the power usage of a clothes washing machine and my wife's Glowforge laser cutter.
 With this data, I can create automations to alert us when the wash cycle or the laser cycle is complete.